-Book now your luggage storage in Nairobi on Radical Storage, the first luggage storage network.
+Book now your luggage storage in Nairobi with Radical Storage, the first luggage storage network

 3 min. fast check-in

 180 meters from Kenya National Archives

 400 meters from Kencom House